Waste education

 • Change the water every couple of days.

-• Once you have lots of roots, you can plant directly into soil in your garden.
+• Once you have lots of roots, you can plant the veggie directly into your garden.

 Tip: One of the easiest and quickest vegetables to regrow are spring onions.